1. Home

 Azure AD SSO Configuration

-Azure AD is secure and seamless access for all your users and apps – from any location, using any device, which can be integrated with your Appbot Premium account.
+Azure AD is secure and seamless access for all your users and apps – from any location, using any device, which can be integrated with your Appbot Premium account or is available as an add-on for Large plans.

 1. In the Azure control panel, navigate to Azure Active Directory, then choose “Enterprise applications” in the sub-sidebar.